Balladonia, Western Australia: Afghan Rock

 Also in the area, on the Balladonia–Rawlinna Road, are freshwater pools 14 km east at Afghan Rock(s), named for an cameleer who was shot nearby on 13 October 1894.

 The pools were a vital stop for drinking water during the 19th century, when goods were being transported across the Nullarbor by teams of horses or camels, especially during the days of the Western Australian gold rushes.
 On this date, there were two groups of men and their beasts: white men, using horses, and "Afghan" cameleers.
 Tom Knowles, after noticing one of the "Afghan" cameleers, Noor(e) Mahomet, washing his feet in one of the rock holes (known as gnamma in WA).
 After being met with a refusal to desist, Knowles knocked Mahomet down and drew his gun.
 Mahomet's friends came to his aid, throwing stones and waving sticks.
 Knowles shot one of the other men dead and wounded Mahomet, who died later of his wounds.
 After running out of ammunition, he ran away, but the cameleers caught him, tied him to a tree, and beat him until he lost consciousness.
 His companions came to the Afghan camp, where they were tied up against trees for the night.
 In the morning, the cameleers untied the men, whereupon Knowles rode to Israelite Bay (then referred to as Point Malcolm), 120 mi away, and report the incident to police.

 The case was extensively reported in the newspapers at the time, which also followed the trial of Knowles, on charges of manslaughter.
 Knowles was acquitted, but the decision was controversial and Knowles fled to the Northern Territory.
 The case is described in detail in The Ballad of Abdul Wade (2022), a book about cameleer Abdul Wade, by Ryan Butta.

-Today, Afghan Rock is accessible by soft roaders, but travellers need to obtain permission and directions from the manager of Balladonia Station.
+Today, Afghan Rock is accessible by soft roaders, but travelers need to obtain permission and directions from the manager of Balladonia Station.
 It is approximately 447 m above sea level.